If you’re looking to attract more customers to your business, the first imperative is to make your brand message clear, relevant, and focused.

 You do it by choosing your words and the way you use them carefully.
 Your tone of voice in your writing and in your marketing content should give them a glimpse of what you’re like as a person.

-And if you’re struggling with this at all… ask your past clients what that experience is like.
+And if you’re struggling with this at all… ask your past clients or customers what that experience is like.
 Then, use those words to inform your brand message.

-In my work as a brand strategist, creating a purpose statement is one of the first exercises I’d do with my clients.
-It probably feels a bit out of left field at first (“Why is this lady making me answer all these woo-woo questions?”), but a magical thing happens when people get clear about this…
+In my work as a brand strategist, creating a purpose statement was one of the first exercises I used to do with my clients.
+It probably feels a bit out of left field at first — “Why is this lady making me answer all these woo-woo questions?” — but a magical thing happens when people get clear about this…

 Everything makes sense.

-Everything has a larger reason, purpose, mission… and brand messages are easier to create because they know exactly WHY they’re creating the message in the first place.
+You have a compass to guide you to where you really want to take your business – your bigger reason, purpose, mission – and brand messages are easier to create because you know exactly why you’re creating the message in the first place.

-And this is why people will connect with you too… they’ll sign up with YOU because you’re the one who is here to help them better understand who they are (as it relates to your brand) and become a better version of themselves too.
-Simple but profound, and far more effective than a clever catchphrase!
+And this is why people will connect with you too… they’ll sign up with you because you’re the one who is here to help them better understand who they are (as it relates to your brand).

 An effective brand message is one that’s clear about the problem you solve, who you solve it for, the ways working with you is different than the alternative options and what that experience will be like, and the big reason why you’re the one for them.